 Summing up

-By adding a credit card with no overseas transaction fees to your wallet, you can minimise costs when travelling and spending in non-AUD currencies and use another card/s that earn higher rates for spend within Australia.
+By adding a credit card with no overseas transaction fees to your wallet, you can minimise costs when travelling and spending in foreign currencies.
+Even if that means using another card (or cards) that prove more rewarding within Australia.

 We are writing to let you know about upcoming changes to your Latitude 28° Global Platinum Mastercard credit card.
 Please note that from 17 September 2024, the following changes will take effect: